gdavidbutler/pthreadChannel/README.md

 See `conS` / `multS` / `addS` in [squint](#Examples).
 Reading any one shows the pattern.

+The library defends against `pthread_cancel` with `pthread_cleanup_push` because it cannot know its callers' cancellation policy.
+Application code that controls its own policy — squint never cancels; a process-monitored daemon exits on uncorrectable error rather than cancelling threads — can omit `pthread_cleanup_push` and place chanShut/chanClose/free at the exit label directly.
+The rule is `pthread_cancel` reachability, not taste.

 #### Shutdown is a cascade

 There is no quit message, no done Channel, no `pthread_cancel`, no `pthread_join`.
 Shutdown propagates through chanShut and reference counting: